 Nutrient management is a process of planning for manure and fertilizer applications to individual crop fields.
 Whereas whole farm nutrient balance considers the location and flow of nutrients onto, within and off the entire farm.
 Whole farm nutrient balance involves taking a step back and also comparing the amount of nitrogen (N), phosphorus (P), and potassium (K) and other nutrients entering the farm as purchased feed, fertilizer, animals etc. with the amount of nutrients leaving the farm as milk, animals, crops, manure exports to other farms, etc. Such a comparison can help in determining the economic and environmental impacts of nutrient management on dairy and livestock farms.

 A comparison of the flows of nutrients onto and off dairy and livestock farms results in whole farm nutrient balance assessment.
 This balance is usually calculated from records of the nutrient-containing materials coming onto the farm (feed, fertilizer, purchased animals) and those leaving the farm in the form or products (milk, meat, eggs, crops, etc.).
 Balances can be expressed as percentage remaining, lbs/acre remaining or, for dairy farms, as lbs remaining per unit milk produced.
-For an example, see the Cornell Whole Farm Nutrient Balance Spreadsheet or other such tools.
+For an example, see the Cornell Whole Farm Nutrient Balance Software or other such tools.

 An estimate of the whole farm nutrient balance can also be determined from the density of livestock on the farm.
 Animal Density is usually estimated from the number of animal units per acre.
 (See box below)